dynamicexpresso/DynamicExpresso/README.md

 ﻿
 Dynamic Expresso (v.
-0.3 Alpha)
+0.4 Alpha)
 ----------------

-Dynamic Expresso is a expression interpreter for simple C# statements.
+Dynamic Expresso is an expression interpreter for simple C# statements.
-Dynamic Expresso embeds it's own parsing logic, and really interprets the statements by converting it to .NET delegates that can be invoked.
+Dynamic Expresso embeds it's own parsing logic, and really interprets the statements by converting it to .NET LambdaExpression that can be invoked as any standard delegate.
 It doesn't generate assembly but it creates dynamic expression/delegate on the fly.

 Using Dynamic Expresso developers can create scriptable applications and execute .NET code without compilation.